 Face coverings, masks, layered cloth, or thin cotton…wear them or not?
 I’m not going to get into that debate for this blog.
 For many, the decision’s been made by the powers that be.
-Here in Phoenix, AZ, and many other states, face coverings have been mandated.
+Here in Phoenix and many other states and localities, face coverings have been mandated.
 As such, there are specific rules and regulations that have been created for wearing masks when we can’t be 6 feet away or physical distancing is not possible.
 Properly caring for your face covering and practicing ideal mask hygiene is just as important, if not more so, than wearing the mask itself.

 However, masks can be removed once safely distanced.
 The proper maintenance and hygiene of caring for your mask is not always practiced and warrants a little extra attention.
 What do you do with your mask when you can finally remove it?
 What do you do with your hands when you have to put it back on?
 What do you tell your clients about mask hygiene if and when they ask?

 The other day, I was on a college campus that required everyone on campus to wear masks in the hallways.
 Yet, since the classrooms were set up to accommodate for physical distancing, we were allowed to remove them once inside.
 When I removed mine, I carelessly put it on my desk next to my cell phone, keys, and notebook.
 Then when I needed to use the restroom, I picked the same mask up that was sitting on the desk (with unwashed hands) and put it back on my face.
 When I returned from the restroom, I took the mask off and put it in my bag with my books.
 When the day was over, I put the same mask back on my face, again without washing my hands.

 As I left campus and walked to my car wearing my mask, I breathed heavily into the mask that I’d been wearing all day and I had an “ah-ha” moment!
 All day long I was completely careless and unhygienic with regard to my face covering.